DevilXD/TwitchDropsMiner/README.md

 > Requires Python 3.10 or higher.

 > [!CAUTION]
 > Persistent cookies will be stored in the `cookies.jar` file, from which the authorization (login) information will be restored on each subsequent run.
-Make sure to keep your cookies file safe, as the authorization information it stores can give another person access to your Twitch account.
+Make sure to keep your cookies file safe, as the authorization information it stores can give another person access to your Twitch account, even without them knowing your password!

 > [!IMPORTANT]
 > Successfully logging into your Twitch account in the application may cause Twitch to send you a "New Login" notification email.
 This is normal - you can verify that it comes from your own IP address.
-The detected browser during the login will be "Chrome", as that's what the miner currently presents itself as internally.
+The detected browser during the login will be "Chrome", as that's what the miner currently presents itself to the Twitch server.

 > [!NOTE]
 > The miner uses an OAuth login flow to let you authorize it to use your account.
 This is done by entering the code printed in the miner's Output window on the [Twitch device activation page](https://www.twitch.tv/activate).
 If you'd ever wish to unlink the miner from your Twitch account, head over to the [connections page,](https://www.twitch.tv/settings/connections) where you should be able to find the miner in the "Other connections" section.
 It will be listed as "Twitch Mobile Web".
 Simply click on "Disconnect" to remove the link and invalidate the authorization token.